makrai/notes/hamilton20-graph-repr.md

 * graph representation learning, including techniques for
   * deep graph embeddings,
   * generalizations of convolutional neural networks to graph-structured data,
-  * neural message-passing approaches inspired by belief propagation.
-These
+  * neural message-passing approaches inspired by belief propagation
 * led to new SOTA results in chemical synthesis, 3D-vision, recommender systems, question answering, and social network analysis
 * this book: a synthesis and overview of graph representation learning